-You will lose 2 percentage points for every day an essay is late, beginning the day it is due.
-Provided that you have my permission to hand in the work, attach the registrar's letter or Verification of Student Illness form to the essay when you hand it in.
-Work handed in outside of class, or late, should be put in the second-year mailbox in room 225 in the Sociology Department building (at 725 Spadina Ave., open Monday to Friday, 9 - 5 pm).
+You will lose 2 percentage points for every day an essay is late, beginning the day it is due, unless you have an extension approved by Prof. Fox.
+Attach the registrar's letter or Verification of Student Illness form to the essay when you hand it in.
+Also attach the Academic Integrity Checklist.
+Work handed in outside of class, should be put in the second-year dropbox in room 225 in the Sociology Department building (at 725 Spadina Ave., open Monday to Friday, 9 - 5 pm).
 It must also be date stamped using the machine in room 225.
 Alternatively, it can be slid under my office door (before 5 pm any week day), but first stamp the date on it at the date/time machine located in room 225 on the second floor at 725 Spadina Ave.
 (Students must keep copies of their work, in case assignments are lost.
 Students are responsible for assignments that are lost.)
 Note: Please be aware that turning in an old paper, or large parts thereof, for credit in a second (or third etc.) course, is considered an academic offense that results in students being referred to the Office of Academic Integrity.